How to Deliver Effective Feedback with Self-Affirmation

 Research finds that we actively resist information that undermines our sense of self.
 People become defensive, and that means the negative feedback may not lead to the desired improvement.

-It’s the worst combined outcome: hurt feelings, poorer relationship, and no attempts at improvement.
+It’s the worst combined outcome: hurt feelings, poorer relationships, and no attempts at improvement.

 How can managers reduce their subordinates’ defensiveness about negative feedback?